Razor Power Core E90 Scooter Vs Razor E100 - Which One is Best?

 The maximum weight limit for use on both scooters is 54kg, so this may give you some idea of the length of use your child will have.
 If you have a 10, 11 or 12 year old getting close to this weight limit.
 It may be worth going for another scooter.

 These scooters are obviously not for use by teens or adults.

 Motors and Ride Time

 Both scooters require a kick start of 3 km/h in order to get started.
-Once the motors have started the E90 has a push button which kids will press in order to start the motor.
+Once the motors have started, the E90 has a push button that kids will press in order to start the motor.
 The E100 has a twist acceleration on the handlebar.

 Neither of these have variable speed.
 Younger kids may find the push button slightly easier than the twist control but it should be fine for most kids.